this page last modified

 The Problems With Teen and Young Adult Cancer Care

-Only one-third of teen cancer patients receive their care at pediatric oncology centers, and fewer teens are enrolled in clinical trials.
-This is sometimes referred to as the teen gap in cancer care.
+In the mid-2000s, only one-third of teen cancer patients received their care at pediatric oncology centers, and fewer teens were enrolled in clinical trials.
+This is sometimes referred to as the "teen gap" in cancer care.
 Below is a bibliographyof journal articles on this topic.

 2014: The Young Adult Program at Dana-Farber is part of an international initiative to recognize and address the unique circumstances related to lifestyle, work, school, family life, and emotional development that young adults face when living with cancer.